neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 However, the cost of small mistakes during data acquisition can be high.
-One misplaced character may mean sessions are missed by analysis scripts or subject identifiers duplicated.
+One misplaced character may mean sessions are missed by analysis scripts or subject identifiers are duplicated.
 The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated to your central research goals.